 Teachers as initiators of immigrant parents´ involvement at schools: Czech and Norwegian context

 Abstract: Parents are considered as an important part of the school reality.
-Immigrant children have usually more difficulties with adapting to the major school system.
+Immigrant children usually have more difficulties with adapting to the major school system than their native counterparts.
 That is why immigrant parents´ involvement at school is even more important.
-The aim of the study was to examine how Czech and Norwegian teachers try to involve immigrant parents to school.
-A comparative case study within the qualitative approach was chosen as a research method for this study.
-Analyses of national, local and school strategical documents and in-depth interviews with ten Czech and ten Norwegian teachers were used as a technique for data collection.
-Two regular schools with significant amount of immigrant children were studied in both contexts.
-Presented findings show that knowledge of major language is important in communication with immigrant parents from the teachers’ point of view.
+The aim of this study was to examine how Czech and Norwegian teachers try to involve immigrant parents at school.
+A comparative case study using the qualitative approach was chosen as the research method for this study.
+Analyses of national, local and school strategical documents and in-depth interviews with ten Czech and ten Norwegian teachers were used for data collection.
+Two regular schools with a significant number of immigrant children were studied in both contexts.
+The findings show that the teachers consider knowledge of a major language to be important in communication with immigrant parents.
 Both Czech and Norwegian teachers have agreed on the importance of immigrant parents’ involvement at school.
-Czech teachers have a tendency to give up on communication with immigrant parents when they don´t succeed for the very first time.
+Czech teachers have a tendency to give up on communication with immigrant parents when they don´t succeed the very first time.
 Contrary, Norwegian teachers try repeatedly.
-Important feature could be that there are strategical documents for teachers how to involve parents to school.
-There is none such elaborate document in the Czech context.
-Article presents further ways how teachers in both contexts try to involve immigrant parents to schools and discuss whether they feel successful.
+An important reason behind this difference could be that there are strategical documents to instruct teachers on how to involve parents ino school, while no such document exists in the Czech context.
+This article presents further ways in which teachers in both contexts try to involve immigrant parents ino schools and discuss whether they feel they are being successful.

 Roman